lamisghoualmi/StandardDataCleanning/README.md

-# Standard Data Cleanning
+# Standard Data Cleaning

-This file containd my basic data cleaning for all kind of data set.
-The data cleanning process include the following steps:
+This file contains a basic data cleaning pipeline that can be applied to a wide range of datasets.
+The data cleaning process includes the following steps:

-##### -Check columns names
+## Steps

+- **Check column names**

-##### -Data Types for all variables
+- **Inspect data types** for all variables

-##### -clean variables names (remove space, correcte misspelling)
-##### -Removing duplicated samples
+- **Clean variable names**
+  - Remove spaces
+  - Correct misspellings

+- **Remove duplicate records**

-##### -Check percentage of missing values for each variable
+- **Calculate the percentage of missing values** for each variable

+- **Drop variables with excessive missing values**
-##### -Removing variables with more than Threshold of missing values (Threshold is predefined depending on the data)
+  - Remove variables with missing values exceeding a predefined threshold
+  - The threshold is dataset-specific

-##### -Remove features with low variance
+- **Remove features with low variance**
--Based on the idea that features with low variance add little to no information for distinguishing individual samples and, therefore, are irrelevant
+  - Features with very low variance contribute little to distinguishing between samples and are often irrelevant

-##### -Get the ordinale variables from the dataset
--check  for missfield and spelling error and correct them

-##### -Get the numeric data
- -Get the statistical description of the numeric variables in order to identify the suspected variables with outliers -Plot each suspected variables  to get a threshold and remove outliers
+- **Identify ordinal variables**
+  - Check for misspellings and inconsistent entries
+  - Standardize categories

+- **Isolate numeric variables**
+  - Generate descriptive statistics
+  - Identify potential outliers
+  - Visualize suspected variables to determine thresholds for outlier removal